prodaft/cradle/docs/content/docs/developer-guide/backend/logging-observability.md

 ### LoggableModelMixin

-Models can use LoggableModelMixin to log create, delete, edit, and fetch events.
+Models can use `LoggableModelMixin` to log create, delete, edit, and fetch events.
 The mixin also propagates logs to related objects.

 ### Utility functions

-logs/utils.py formats log entries and provides helpers such as log_login_success(), log_entry_creation(), and log_failed_responses().
+`logs/utils.py` formats log entries and provides helpers such as `log_login_success()`, `log_entry_creation()`, and `log_failed_responses()`.

 ### API, filtering, and admin integration

-- API access: EventLogListView exposes logs via REST with filtering.
-- Filtering: supports event type, user, timestamp range, content type, object ID.
-- Admin interface: logs are read-only in Django admin.
+`EventLogListView` exposes logs via REST with filtering for event type, user, timestamp range, content type, and object ID.
+Logs are read-only in Django admin.

 ## Usage examples